psychemedia/winter-tales/src/gawain_notes.md

 "And do you have anything for me, Gawain?"

-And Gawain approaches the Lord, cups his thick read beard in his hands once again, and kisses him once, then twice, in return.
+And Gawain approaches the Lord, a little more confidently this time, cups his thick read beard in his hands once again, and kisses him once, then twice, in return.

 "Gawain...
 You have certainly been keeping yourself amused..."

+But he does not ask how Gawain came by his gift that day.

 And once again, the tables are assembled, and covered with fine cloth.
 Places are set, and supper is served, and after the feast, song is followed by song.

-And the younger Lady, and Gawain, are sat, side by side, with stolen glances between them, and secret smiles; and Gawain is driven half mad.
+And the younger Lady, and Gawain, are sat, side by side, with stolen glances between them, and secret smiles; and Gawain is driven half mad, but he remembers his place, being a virtuous knight.

-But he could not snub her, and though tongues might wag, he returned her affection.
+And of course he does not snub her, and although mindul tongues might wag, he returns all her affection and they confidently chat.

+*And that night they listened to tales from the North, and the South, and the East.
+Of...
+And you may have heard me tell those tales before, or you may not, or you may yet hear me tell them again, but I'm afraid that time is such that it does not let me tell them now.*

 And as the rest of the party retired for bed, the Lord gestures again for Sir Gawain to tarry with him a while longer by the hearth and the fire.